c12i/resynth/README.md

 # Resynth

-**What you're seeing and hearing is not random.**
-This is an audiovisual exploration of political speech — where each word's emotional tone is translated into color, sound, and motion.
+An audiovisual exploration of political speech, where each word's emotional tone is translated into color, sound, and motion.

+## How It Works

+1. **Emotion Detection**: Uses a machine learning models, [`j-hartmann/emotion-english-distilroberta-base`](https://huggingface.co/j-hartmann/emotion-english-distilroberta-base) and [`twitter-roberta-base-sentiment-latest`](https://huggingface.co/cardiffnlp/twitter-roberta-base-sentiment-latest), to classify emotions line-by-line and analyse overall sentiment respectively.
+This is handled by binaries in [/extractors](./extractor).
+2. **Data Mapping**: Each emotional label controls a set of visual and audio responses as well as distortion algorithms (all generated with AI assistance).
+3. **Web Technology**:
+   - **three.js**: Renders the responsive shape.
+   - **Tone.js**: Generates real-time synthesized audio.
+   - **React + TypeScript**: Powers the single-page application.

 ## Setup